carloscorreia94/1aimRoomBookingApp/README.md

 ## Not Implemented

-* Passes Check for duplicates and real phone numbers (only accepting numbers with more than 8 chars)
+* SendPasses Check for duplicates and real phone numbers (only accepting numbers with more than 8 chars)
 * Timeline is not implemented - sent statically from 12h to 23h
-* One Hour Filter is partly implemented (commented) - I needed to get some sleep to be able to think ...
+* One Hour Filter is partly implemented (commented) - I needed to get some sleep to be able to think on how to combine both filters properly ...

 ## Tools Used